eduardomota/harvest-gplaces/readme.md

 # harvest-gplaces
-Havest Google Places to a Worksheet XLSX.
+Harvest Google Places to a Worksheet XLSX.

 ## Dependencies